-Management evaluated subsequent events through January 16, 2017, when these financial statements were available to be issued.
-Except for the item noted above, management is not aware of any significant events that occurred subsequent to September 30, 2016, but prior to the filing of this report that would have a material impact on the audited financial statements.
+Management evaluated subsequent events through January 7, 2019, when these financial statements were available to be issued.
+Management is not aware of any significant events that occurred subsequent to September 30, 2018, but prior to the filing of this report, that would have a material impact on the audited financial statements.